Suziwan/FreeDoc_DB_Rails/README.md

 # FreeDoc

+Project nº1 using Ruby on Rails, and databases with Active Record

 ## Seed file

 Simply run the seed file using $ rails db:seed.
 Here below is a description of the seed content :

 ### Faker gem
+´´´ruby
 require 'faker'
+´´´

 ### Clean-up of the database
 City.destroy_all